 Aka Energy Group, formed in 2002, is very similar to Red Cedar except that the company’s operations are all located off of the Reservation.
 Aka gathers and compresses natural gas from producing wells, treats the gas to remove impurities, and separates and markets the natural gas liquids from the gas stream.
 Following treating and processing, the remaining gas is sold into gas utility or transmission pipelines.
 Aka currently operates in six states.

-GF Properties Group manages investments and operating companies in all facets of real estate.
-The company has expertise in planning, development, construction, and investments as well as project, asset and property management.
-The diverse real estate portfolio includes investments in California, Colorado, Kentucky, Illinois, Maryland, Missouri and Texas.
-Those investments consist of residential and mixed use land for sale, operating retail, office, industrial and apartments.
-As the company’s portfolio continues to grow, our focus is on acquiring income-producing properties, providing asset management services for the properties in the portfolio and divesting assets as appropriate to optimize returns.
+GF Properties Group manages investments and operating companies in all facets of real estate including land development, master-planned communities, multifamily apartments, industrial and office buildings, and a hotel.
+Property assets are located throughout the United States.
+The company also has expertise in planning, development, construction, and investments as well as project, asset, and property management.
+As its portfolio continues to grow, GF Properties Group will focus on acquiring income-producing properties, providing asset management services for the properties in the portfolio, and divesting assets as appropriate to optimize returns.

 GF Private Equity Group is a diversified investment and business management organization.
 Private Equity functions as the merchant banking arm of the Growth Fund.
 The company explores new areas of investment opportunities, starts new businesses and acquires direct ownership interests in companies operating in a variety of industrial sectors.
 Since its inception in 2003, the Private Equity Group has consummated numerous investment transactions ranging from early-stage venture capital to leveraged buyouts, special situations and investments in private equity funds.